kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 }
 ```

-AutoMapper checks to make sure that every destination type member has a matching member on the source type if it doesn't it will throw an AutoMapperConfigurationException with a very descriptive message:
+AutoMapper checks to make sure that every destination type member has a matching member on the source type, if it doesn't it will throw an AutoMapperConfigurationException with a very descriptive message:

 ```
 AutoMapper.AutoMapperConfigurationException :